josehoras/Path-Planning-Project/writeup.md

 ## Results

-The simulation run very good using this algorithm.
+The simulation runs very good using this algorithm.
 All points in the project rubric were achieved and the simulation was able to run up to one hour straight without incidents and with an average speed of 46.5 MPH, which demonstrates that the car was able to navigate its way around the traffic and not be stuck behind a slow driving car.

 ![one hour driving](one_hour.png)